Principle 1: Board of Directors’ Conduct of Affairs

 Induction, Orientation and Training

-Directors receive updates on relevant regulatory changes from authorities including the SGX-ST, MAS, ACRA and Bermuda Monetary Authority on a quarterly basis.
+Directors receive updates on relevant regulatory changes from authorities including the SGX-ST, MAS and ACRA on a quarterly basis.
 The external auditor presents the relevant changes to the financial reporting standards to the Board, where applicable.

 During the annual strategic review, the Manager updates the Board on the market environment and outlook for the year ahead.
 A broad overview of risk vs reward environment of the year ahead including the appropriate asset allocation was discussed and decisions were made based on our risk tolerance.

-Dedicated training sessions (approximately 12 hours) were conducted for Directors in FY2017 internally
+Dedicated training sessions will be conducted for Directors regularly.

 Principle 2: Composition and Guidance of the Board of Directors